 Preparing for the Inspection

 The frequency of routine administrative inspections will be in accordance with 25 Pa.
 Code § 271.421 and 287.421 of the Commonwealth’s municipal and residual waste regulations.
-The Department may reduce the frequency of inspections for those entities having an accredited ISO 14001 or other comprehensive Environmental Management System that is reviewed or certified by a third party in place, and the inspection indicates no violation of the Department’s rules, regulations or of the current permit conditions issued to the facility.
+The Department may reduce the frequency of inspections for those entities having an accredited ISO 14001, or other comprehensive Environmental Management System, that is reviewed or certified by a third party in place, and the inspection indicates no violation of the Department’s rules, regulations or of the current permit conditions issued to the facility.

 Prior to leaving the office: